kamilszczepanik/prostore/NOTES.md

 if (!product) notFound();
 ```

+**revalidatePath** - function to call to "refresh" current page after doing actions like saving to database.

 ## Authentication
 *We are using auth.js(next auth) - it was originally created for the next.js, later it was broadened to other frameworks*
 It is very opinionated and high-level, I set config and it works.